 Our last pair of men’s and women’s sapphire watches are from Invicta.
 If you are not familiar with the brand, you may want to check out our Invicta brand overview.
 This Swiss company has been making watches since 1837, however, while they are a Swiss watchmaker, the watches are not completely made in Switzerland although they may use some Swiss parts (such as the Swiss-quartz Movement in the Lady Diver reviewed below.

-They make affordable watches (that are made to look expensive).
+Invicta makes affordable watches (that are made to look more expensive).
 They tend to be reliable but are not a collector nor luxury watches as the brand history might hint at, the options below for both men and women are two of the most affordable watches on our list.

 Men’s Invicta Sapphire Automatic Diver (7042)